wikimedia/analytics-refinery/oozie/pageview/actor/README.md

-This job is responsible for extracting pageview and redirect-to-pageview data from the refined webrequest table, computing actor-signature and joining it with the actor_label_hourly table to flag some user traffic as automated.
+This job is responsible for extracting pageview and redirect-to-pageview data from the refined webrequest table, computing actor-signatures and joining it with the actor_label_hourly table to flag some user traffic as automated.
 No aggregation is performed, and most dimensions from webrequest are kept.